 Travel to school data has been collected annually between 2013 and 2015.
-Further surveys were conducted in 2017 and 2019.
+A further survey was conducted in 2017, then from 2019 the survey returned to being an annual survey.
 The results of the question 'How do you usually travel to school? are shown in the table below: